 More transparency around how personal information is used

-- We’ve updated privacy features and options for EU members, giving more control over how personal information is used for marketing, advertising, and tracking on Etsy.
-EU members can access these new features under Your Account > Account settings > Privacy on web and mobile web.
+- We’ve updated privacy features, giving more control over how personal information is used for marketing, advertising, and tracking on Etsy.
+EU members can access these new features under Your Account > Account settings > Privacy on web, mobile web, and on the Etsy buying apps.

 Improved functionality for subject data access requests and portability

-- Members can download a ZIP file of their personal information (bio, profile image URL, purchases, Messages, etc.) under Your Account > Account settings > Privacy.
+- Members can download a ZIP file of their personal information (bio, profile image URL, purchases, Conversations, etc.) under Your Account > Account settings > Privacy.

 - Sellers can download their shop data (financial information, shop address, active listings, etc) from Your Account > Shop Manager > Settings > Options > Download Data.